gianlucarloni/crocodile/README.md

 ## Cite

-Please cite our [paper](placeholder) and star this repo if you found this code useful for your research:
+If you found this code useful for your research, please cite our paper and star this repo.

+(work in progress): will update citation upon publication
 ```
 @article{carloni2024,
 }